 ► Updated Range Rover Sport driven

-This is our first chance to drive it.
+This is our first chance to drive both of them.
 Keep reading for our Range Rover Sport HST review.

-Well it’s not the first time a Land Rover product has been powered by six cylinders in a line, with the brand leaning on the likes of BMW or Ford in the deceased Defender and Freelander respectively.
-In fact, the all-new Defender will be a recipient of this new six-cylinder engine when it's revealed later in 2019.
+Well it’s not the first time a Land Rover product has been powered by six cylinders in a line, with the brand leaning on the likes of BMW and Ford in the deceased Defender and Freelander 2 respectively.
+In fact, the all-new Defender is also a recipient of the new six-pot engine family.

-This new Ingenium engine (named 'P400') might be less compact than the V6 engine it replaces, but use of aluminium makes it lighter and there are fewer parts (like a single cylinder head instead of the two on a V6).
-It’ll slowly phase out the V6s currently in service.
+This new Ingenium engine, badged P400 (petrol with 400 metric horsepower) might be less compact than the V6 engine it replaces, but the use of aluminium makes it lighter and there are fewer parts (like a single cylinder head instead of the two on a V6).

-Along with a single twin-scroll turbo, it also uses an electric supercharger similar to the latest performance diesel engines from Audi, which is designed to fill in any power blanks from turbolag.
-Mild hybrid tech for smoother start/stop abilities also features, allowing this fresh engine to have a slightly better CO2 figure than the ‘P300’ four-cylinder petrol.
+Along with a single twin-scroll turbo, it also uses an electric supercharger similar to the high performance diesel engines from Audi, which is designed to fill in any power blanks from turbolag.
+Mild hybrid tech for smoother start/stop abilities also features, allowing this fresh engine to have a slightly better CO2 figure than the P300 four-cylinder petrol.

 What’s with the HST lettering?

 Think of it as a ‘hurrah!
 A new engine!’ specification rather than anything more serious.
-You’re not limited to it if you’re after this new straight-six; a fairly well-equipped HSE model starts from around £10k less than the £81,250 asking price of an HST.
+You’re not limited to it if you’re after this new straight-six; a fairly well-equipped HSE model starts from around £10k less than the £81,820 asking price of an P400 HST.

 Still, if you’re interested, HST models have 16-way powered front seats, carbonfibre exterior pack, 21-inch alloys, Meridian’s surround sound system and Land Rover’s Park and Drive Packs (for bonus parking and driver assistance aids) as standard.
 Oh, and plenty of HST badges scatter-gunned inside and out.